Alien Nation: Comics

 From 1990 to 1992, Malibu Comics began printing several comics from an adaptation of the Alien Nation storyline.
 Among first released titles were, The Spartans created with the help of author Bill Spangler and illustrator James Tucker, and A Breed Apart, authored by Steve Jones.
 Other titles included Public Enemy, authored by Sandy Carruthers and illustrated by Lowell Cunningham, and a crossover series with the Planet of the Apes franchise titled Ape Nation.
 The Ape Nation series included four different adventures called Plans, Pasts, Pawns and Pains along with a collector's edition.
 Other contributors to the series included illustrators Terry Pallott and Leonard Kirk to titles like, The Skin Trade.

 Remake

 On March 25, 2015, Fox announced a remake with Art Marcum and Matt Holloway writing.
 On September 9, 2016, Deadline reported that Jeff Nichols will write and direct the film.

-On January 25, 2021, it is announced that Jeff Nichols, director of films Take Shelter (2011), Mud (2012), and Loving (2016), is going to remake the film as a ten-part television series.
+On January 25, 2021, it was announced that Jeff Nichols, director of films Take Shelter (2011), Mud (2012), and Loving (2016), will remake the film as a ten-part television series.

+On June 21, 2024, it was reported Nichols was developing an original sci-fi feature film for Paramount instead of an Alien Nation project.